Adult & Returning Students: Enrollment Checklist

 - a copy of the vehicle registration

-Textbooks can be bought online.
+Textbooks can be bought online from the Marist College Bookstore.
 The books will be sent directly to your home.
 You will need to provide the Bookstore with the complete course number.

-Orientation is provided for all new adult undergraduate and graduate students to learn more about Marist's online and campus services.
-On-campus students are expected to attend.
-Those pursuing their degrees online or at Marist's extension sites are encouraged to attend.
+Orientation for new adult students will be hosted by the School of Professional Programs where students can learn more about Marist's online and campus services.
+Those pursuing their degrees online or on-campus are encouraged to attend.
+Students will be notified by their MyMarist email.